Uninett/daas-apps/genomics/sparkcaller/README.md

 ### Benchmarking data
 The large dataset is the Illumina 100bp pair-ended exome 150x GCAT dataset.
 The small dataset refers to the Ion Torrent 225bp single-ended exome 30x GCAT dataset.
-These datasets can be obtained [here](http://www.bioplanet.com/gcat) by clicking 'Start Test' and creating a test.
+These datasets can be obtained [here](https://f.128.no/gcat/).

 Each data point is an average of three runs using the same settings.